aminnie/amidifx/README.md

   * Preset files allow layering of channels enabling multiple voices on a track.
    * We plan to extend this to multiplex input channels into multiple output MIDI modules in future.

-AMIDIFIX loads easily modified Sound Module Cubase Patch files enabling the user to select, configure and test the patches for each Preset Channel.
+AMIDIFIX loads modified Sound Module Cubase Patch files enabling the user to select, configure and test the patches for each Preset Channel.
 A selected Patch can tested with a single note, or while a selected MIDI SMF file is playing.
 Program and Control Changes to a channel are implemented realtime, enabling you to adjust the instrument voice until it matches the arrangement best.
 Preset files are saved to disk along with the MIDI SMF file for future play and instant recall of any of the eigth Presets programmed for the Song.

 AMDIDFX optimizes Program and Control changes by tracking the most recent status for every channel.
 Only deltas of any of the Program or Control changes are sent to the sound MIDI modules to prevent unecessary trafic and poential sound glitches such as mid-note changes PC changes experienced on some sound modules.

 AMIDIFX provides a realtime keyboard or organ interface (Perform) that is used to manage multiple MIDI keyboards, including Bass, Lower 1 + 2, Upper 1 + 2 + 3 for a MIDI capable organ.

 You will find really great MIDI SMF files for free or sale on the internet.
 The idea is to manipluate your MIDI files enabling you to use them as backing tracks for real-time play.
 Typically the following changes are needed:
 * Move the MIDI channels around to match our keyboard input MIDI channels.
-Typically I have the Bass pedals on channel 11, Lower KBD on channel 12 (& 13 for layering), and Upper keyboards on channel 14 (& 15,& 16 for layering) if extra keyboards, keyboard split or layering is used
+Typically I have the Solo on channe 1, Bass pedals on channel 2, Lower KBD on channel 3 (& 12 for layering), and Upper keyboards on channel 4 (& 13,& 15 for layering) if extra keyboards, keyboard split or layering is used
 * A MIDI SMF file can be modified to by adding the following MIDI Meta CUE Messages enables the build-in AMIDIFX MIDI Sequencer to:
   * MIDI CUE meta message P[1-8]: Trigger Preset P[1-8] changes via a callback mechanism in the MIDI Sequencer.
 This messages is added into the MIDI file just afer the original program changes, a fraction of a second before the first notes are played.
 Doing so allows MIDI play wiht the original MIDI GM sounds, or overriding them with your preset channel voice selections.
   * MIDI CUE meta message B[0-1]: Trigger Sequencer Bar Counter B[0-1] to enable a realtime Bar Coint display.